ramezrafla/meteor-deployment/README.md

 # Setup
 We are using:

-1. PM2 for all process management (see sample pm2.json which you have to start manually the first time on the server) -- and read PM2 docs for more info
+1. PM2 for all process management (see sample **pm2.json** which you have to start manually the first time on the server) -- and read PM2 docs for more info
-2. tengine with load balancer and sticky sessions -- see our sample nginx.conf
+2. tengine with load balancer and sticky sessions -- see our sample **nginx.conf**
-3. Shell scripts to push build via SSH
+3. Shell scripts to push build via SSH -- **remote-build.sh**
-4. Shell scripts to install build remotely on server
+4. Shell scripts to install build remotely on server -- **deploy-build.sh**
-5. Of course, nodejs / npm should be installed on your server (as well as pm2)
+5. Of course, nodejs / npm should be installed on your server (as well as pm2) -- and .sh are executable
+6. Key-based SSH

 # Folders